Spyderisk/.github/profile/README.md

 although people using the Spyderisk software do not require an understanding of ontology.

 As of Mid-2024, the Spyderisk software is in early release, fully available but only working in quite specific circumstances.
-To get a feel for what the software can do, We have [online training courses](https://training.spyderisk.org/courses/) introducing the field of automated risk assessment, and how to model systems with the Spyderisk software.
+To get a feel for what the software can do once it is running, we have [online training courses](https://training.spyderisk.org/courses/) introducing the field of automated risk assessment, and how to model systems with the Spyderisk software.

 If you are a researcher in the area of risk modelling including ontologies of